-Such a holistic approach depends on the organizational and budgeting structures.
-Some public stakeholders have experienced that renovation tasks, including indoor climate and facility management, break down into several activities, each having its individual budget.
-So, at least from a financial perspective, a holistic approach stops being truly holistic, additionally complicating the process by erasing roles and responsibilities rather than promoting cooperation between different units in the municipality.
+Such a holistic approach depends on the organizatioping of currently run projects, in order to prevent nal and budgeting structures.
+Some public stakeholpublic stakeholders from experiencing additional unnecessary costs pushed up by ill-designed or ill-imders have experienced that renovation tasks, including indoor climate and facility management, break plemented building renovation processes.
+Among the down into several activities, each having its individual most complex tasks in renovation are to predict, plan budget.
+So, at least from a financial perspective, a and maintain the performance of energy and indoor holistic approach stops being truly holistic, additioclimate in an existing building in use.
+Yet, this depends nally complicating the process by erasing roles and on having the right knowledge of the building's operesponsibilities rather than promoting cooperation ration, installations and use.
+Knowledge that is hard between different units in the municipality. to map and accurately maintain over time.

 Currently, buildings are renovated with a certain purpose and expected performance, but the average renovation process is neither monitored nor evaluated, nor is its performance followed up.
+The above discussion clearly shows that there is a need for a new approach to help building owners plan, contract, monitor and evaluate their projects from a holistic point of view, in order to maximize the values of their investments.